andrewunifei/CS229-Machine-Learning/General Linear Model/README.md

   Both suited for distributions over probabilities.

-There are others members the belongs to the exponential family.
+There are others members that belongs to the exponential family.

 ## General Linear Model